-Can you convert CUC to US Dollar upon return?
+Can you convert CUC to USD upon return?

-Yes, keep in mind a conversion fee may apply.
+Yes, but keep in mind a conversion fee may apply.

 How much money should I bring to Cuba?

 We recommend to budget at least 100 Cuban Convertible Pesos (CUC) per day.

 This amount will cover standard meals, evening entertainment, and transportation costs.
 You may spend more if you choose special transportation modes and restaurants.
 For example, touring around the city in a classic car is more costly than a normal taxi.

 You may want to budget for more if you are buying souvenirs and gifts such as cigars and rum or partaking in excursions.

 The major legal currency for Cuba is the Cuban Convertible Peso (CUC).